Written By Shubham Verma

 Published By: Shubham Verma | Published: May 20, 2024, 03:29 PM (IST)

 Many of us created our Facebook accounts long back.
 However, smartphones were not as popular back then and people relied on Facebook’s website to connect and chat with friends.
 Facebook users increased the smartphone app’s adoption over time, while other devices such as tablets, gaming consoles, and televisions also began supporting the Facebook app.
 The result: multiple sign-ins on different devices.
 Most of us, however, have stopped using some of those devices without de-associating our Facebook accounts.
-Also Read: Meta’s AI Can Now Dub And Translate Instagram And Facebook Reels In Hindi, Portuguese, And More
+Also Read: Is Mark Zuckerberg building an AI version of himself to run Meta?

 Leaving your Facebook signed into old devices or the devices you no longer use could attract unauthorised access.
 It is better to remove these devices from your Facebook account.
 This guide tells you how to do that.
-Also Read: WhatsApp Status Sharing On Facebook And Instagram Coming Soon: Here Is How It Will Work
+Also Read: Meta will pay creators up to Rs 2.7 lakh to post on Facebook; Here's why

 There are two ways to find linked devices: using the Facebook mobile app and from the Facebook website.
-Also Read: Instagram And Facebook Will Soon Use Your Meta AI Chats To Shape Ads And Content
+Also Read: How I recovered my WhatsApp chats after losing everything in one click

 — Open the Facebook app on your smartphone and tap the menu icon (three horizontal lines) in the top right corner.